sudara/pamplejuce/README.md

 ## How to build your project on MacOS

-This will generate an Xcode project with a debug release defaulted.
+This will generate an Xcode project:

 ```
 cmake -B Builds -G Xcode
 ```

-This is *instead* of compiling in release mode, which this commond does on GitHub, for example:
+You can skip the Xcode project and build Release only on the command line with:

 ```
-cmake -B Builds
+cmake -B Builds --config Release .
 ```

 ## Updating Pamplejuce